Center for Health & Social Issues

 Mission

-The purpose of the Center for Health and Social Issues at Georgia College & State University is to improve the health of the residents of Central Georgia through collaborative campus/community partnerships to provide research and education concerning contemporary health problems and social issues.
+The purpose of the Center for Health & Social Issues at Georgia College & State University is to improve the health of the residents of Central Georgia through collaborative campus/community partnerships to provide research and education concerning contemporary health problems and social issues.

 Strategic Plan